- News & events

 - Ph.D. in Epidemiology, Johns Hopkins Bloomberg School of Public Health

-Her research examines barriers to access to care for marginalized populations.
-She received a New Investigator Award from the Canadian Association for HIV Research in 2011 and a Michael Smith Foundation for Health Research Postdoctoral Fellowship in 2015.
-She joined the Faculty of Health Sciences in 2015 as a Lecturer.
+She is a Research Associate at the Centre for Applied Research in Mental Heath and Addictions (CARMHA) and has spearheaded research to estimate the prevalence of mental disorders in BC to inform health services planning for the BC Ministry of Health.
+She received a New Investigator Award from the Canadian Association for HIV Research in 2011, a Michael Smith Foundation for Health Research Postdoctoral Fellowship in 2015, and a Mowafaghian Child Health Award from the Faculty of Health Sciences in 2020.

 I am interested in providing students with the necessary quantitative skills in epidemiology and biostatistics to operate in academic and applied public health environments.